^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The notion of cliquishness comes from the word click, scream and means to broadcast.
-Klikush still in the distant past was considered demoniac, the result of spoilage, witchcraft, the consequence of instilling in them the devil.
-They were afraid, their hysterical fits were attributed to the ability to predict.
-And nowadays on television screens you can see the scenes of the devil's exorcism by priests, when people are fighting in terrible croaks, shouting meaningless words, swearing.
-Creeping suspicion that this staged tricks.
+The term "hysterical" comes from the word "klikat'", "krychat'" and means "prophecy".
+In ancient times, hysterical people were considered to be possessed, the result of damage, witchcraft, the consequence of the devil's inhabiting them.
+They were feared, their hysterical attacks were attributed with the ability to predict.
+And today, on TV screens, you can see scenes of priests exorcising the devil, when people are writhing in terrible convulsions, shouting meaningless words, swearing.
+The suspicion creeps in that these are staged tricks.
 But what is really behind this?
-Medicine recognizes this phenomenon and treats it as a form of hysteria.
+Medicine recognizes this phenomenon and interprets it as a type of hysteria.

 Epidemiology

 According to statistics, about 10% of people on the planet suffer from various neuroses.
-Over the past 70 years, their number has increased 25-fold.
-It is interesting that in more developed countries the number of diseases is higher than in those whose level of cultural and economic development is lower.
-Women are most often affected by hysteria.
+Over the past 70 years, their number has increased 25 times.
+Interestingly, in more developed countries, the number of diseases is higher than in those with a lower level of cultural and economic development.
+Women are most often subject to hysteria.

 Risk factors

-Hysteria or hysterical neurosis is a complex neuropsychic disease that manifests itself without apparent reasons from the nervous system in the form of various emotional reactions of a person.
-Risk factors for this condition can be:
+Hysteria or hysterical neurosis is a complex neuropsychiatric disease that manifests itself without apparent cause from the nervous system in the form of various emotional reactions of a person.
+Risk factors for this condition may include:

 • physical diseases caused by external influences or internal pathologies of organs;